TraceLA/TraceLABackend/README.md

+Type

-> npm i
+> npm install

-to get all files for the project
+to get all files for the project.
+It should automatically install from package-lock.json.